risingwavelabs/risingwave/docs/developer-guide.md

 ## Read the design docs

 Before you start to make code changes, ensure that you understand the design and implementation of RisingWave.
-We recommend that you read the design docs listed in the [readme.md](readme.md) first.
+We recommend that you read the design docs listed in the [readme.md in the design docs directory](readme.md) first.

 ## Learn about the code structure

-- The `src` folder contains all of the kernal components, refer to [src/README.md](src/README.md) for more details.
+- The `src` folder contains all of the kernel components, refer to [src/README.md](../src/README.md)) for more details.
 - The `docker` folder contains Docker files to build and start RisingWave.
 - The `e2e_test` folder contains the latest end-to-end test cases.
 - The `docs` folder contains the design docs.
 If you want to learn about how RisingWave is designed and implemented, check out the design docs here.